|

 passengers.
 They were eastbound from Glendale, CA to

 Ft.
 Worth, TX.
-For posterity, the passengers were:
+For posterity, I'll list the passengers here.
+They were:

 Bill Birnen, Hoot Ellis, Bunny Fuller, Bob Johnson, Mike